omdevteam/om/docs_src/docs/configuring_om.md

 om_monitor.py --config <PATH_TO_THE_CONFIGURATION_FILE> <SOURCE_STRING>
 ```

-The parameters in the configuration file must be enconded following the rules of the
+The parameters in the configuration file must be encoded following the rules of the
 [YAML 1.2](https://yaml.org) language.

-Additionally, the parameters are divided into groups.
-Each group contains a set of
+The parameters are divided into groups.
+Each group contains a set of parameters that
-parameters that are either related to each other (because they control related features
+are either related to each other (because they control related features in OM) or apply
-of OM) or apply to the same data processing algorithm.
+to the same data processing algorithm.
 For example:

 ```YAML
 crystallography: